2009 China Top 10 Travel Events

 Once upon a time, Flue was a red light to travelers.
-However, with the release of anti-flu medicines and restrict controls, most tourists heading to or out of China made their trips smoothly, safe and sound.
+However, with the release of anti-flu medicines and restrictive controls, most tourists heading to or out of China made their trips smoothly, safely and sound.
 Because of the flue, tours, hotel rooms and flights at a lower price were available to tourists, which was great news to tourists as well as tourism.

 3. Hotel Check-out Time Prolonged

 Check out before 12 a.m.?
 NO!
 Travelers in China DO NOT have to check out before 12 a.m. now.
 According to the new regulation of hotels, travelers could require prolonging the check-out time and staying in a hotel with no extra charges.

 Regarding the negative influences of the global economic crisis, people are prone to living a budget life.
 However, travel companies have tried their hardest to persuade people to travel.
 Travel coupons gave them the best key to get people to step out for a tour.
 Tens of thousands of travel coupons, which value at millions of RMB, have been distributed for activating tourism in China.

 5. Civil Airlines Reshuffled